-This report details the results of a cultural resources inventory survey of approximately 87- acres of land located immediately adjacent to the southeast side of Texas Hill Road, approximately 0.25-miles west of Lake Francis, and approximately 0.5-miles southwest of Marysville Road, within the community of Dobbins, in Yuba County, California.
+This report details the results of a cultural resources inventory survey involving a single parcel comprised of approximately 11.28-acres of land located immediately adjacent to the northwest side of McGanney Way and the south side of State Route 20, a short distance south of the community of Smartsville, within the central-eastern portion of Yuba County, California.

-The proponent proposes to create a residential subdivision, which could eventually be followed by grading and land recontouring, construction of new single-family homes, creation of access roads, placement of buried utilities, and general landscaping.
+The proponent proposes to create two separate residential parcels from the existing single parcel.
+Following creation of the separate parcels is the possibility of additional residential development, including grading and land recontouring, as well as construction of new residential structures and buildings, construction of access, placement of buried utilities, and general landscaping.

-Since the project will involve physical disturbance to ground surface and sub-surface components in conjunction with residential development, it has the potential to impact cultural resources that may be located within the APE.
-In this case, the APE consists of the circa 87-acre parcel.
+Since the project will involve physical disturbance to ground surface and sub-surface components in conjunction with a residential parcel split, it has the potential to impact cultural resources that may be located within the area of potential effects (APE).
+In this case, the APE would consist of the circa 11.28-acre land area within which the residential parcel split will be undertaken.
 Evaluation of the project's potential to impact cultural resources must be undertaken in conformity with Yuba County rules and regulations, and in compliance with requirements of the California Environmental Quality Act of 1970, Public Resources Code, Section 21000, et seq.
 (CEQA), and The California CEQA Environmental Quality Act Guidelines, California Administrative Code, Section 15000 et seq.
 (Guidelines as amended).